 This process involves a thorough reading of your manuscript for elements such as character development, plot, pacing, conflict, setting, and all other elements of story.
-Comments and feedback are provided on the manuscript itself, as well as in an editorial letter approximately 3 to 5 pages in length.
-Additionally, all developmental edits include a 1-hour Skype consultation to discuss your work and any questions you have regarding feedback.
+Comments and feedback are provided on the manuscript itself, as well as in an editorial letter.
+All editing services include a 1-hour Skype consultation to discuss your work and any questions you have regarding feedback.

-For more information and to receive a quote for manuscript consultations and developmental edits, please fill out this form.
+Full MS consult: for more information and to receive a quote for your full manscruipt, please fill out this form.

 OTHER EDITORIAL SERVICES

 Private workshops for writing groups (via Skype or in-person locally)

 For quotes on these and other services, contact Natalia.